michaeltruelsen/Capstone-Project/README.md

 The second thing I looked into using Tableau that had piqued my interest was what type of crime was most likely to be committed by a probationer both to get them on probation and as the charge in their re-offense.
 What I ended up seeing was that the two most common types of crime that fit there parameters were assault and theft.
 There were 649 offenders in our data that committed assault to get them on probation and as the crime violating their probation and 445 that committed theft.
 After making this discovery my next question was about the types of supervision these offenders were put under and the efficacy of them in preventing re-offense.
 By comparing both the data of our 649 assaulters and 445 thieves and their supervision types with the overall instances of assault and theft in our data I was able to see that the most common supervision type for both types of criminals we are analyzing was intensive supervision.
 However, we see much higher numbers of other types of supervision, namely high normal and low normal, relative to the intensive cases in our overall data than we do in the recidivist data.
 This leads me to believe that while what I've said about this being subjective data I am analyzing objectively, there is certainly truth in saying that the number of offenders who commit assault and theft placed under intensive supervision needs to be reevaluated based on the success of other types of probation.

+The project files associated with this objective and their purpose are as follows:

+prob.csv is a slightly altered version of the original data with 2 added fields for use in Tableau.

+Wrangling for Tableau.R is the R script that adds the two fields to the prob.csv dataset.

+blue-abstract-background-2.jpg is the background used in my Tableau dashboards.

 The tableau project can be found and downloaded here: https://public.tableau.com/profile/michael.truelsen#!/

 ## Conclusion